vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 tags: [timber]
 ---

 In the last decade, the way that we've built applications and services has changed dramatically.
 Unfortunately, the way that we debug and monitor them hasn't changed nearly as much.
-Once monolithic behemoths have splintered into lean microservices with single responsibilities, written in different languages and with different frameworks that are carefully chosen for the tasks at hand.
+Applications that were once structured as monolithic architectures have been splintered into lean microservices, each with their own responsibility.
+Each microservice may be written in a different language with a different framework that is carefully chosen for the service's responsibility.

-[Many](https://blog.risingstack.com/how-enterprises-benefit-from-microservices-architectures/), [many](https://martinfowler.com/articles/microservice-trade-offs.html) engineers and organizations have to come to realize the benefits of architecting systems in this manner, but like anything, it's not without its downsides.
-With so many different tools running on so many different platforms, the task of reliably debugging and monitoring them can become sisyphean.
+[Many]() [many](link) engineers and organizations have realized the benefits of architecting systems in this manner, but, like anything, it has downsides.
+With so many different tools running on so many different platforms, the task of reliably debugging and monitoring them becomes Sisyphean.

 In this wild west of microservices, serverless apps, workers, and 3rd party services one thing remains universal: the log is the single, reliable, immutable source of truth.
 Or as Jay Kreps [so thoughtfully puts it](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying):